andykrause/ausPropMrkt/README.md

      basePath <- 'c:/temp/Adelaide'

 Then, call the **buildAPMData()** function, where `basePath` is the basePath specified above, `newFileName` is the name of the output file (.db format), `transList` is the list of transaction type folder that you have created and `verbose` determines whether or not progress updates will be displayed in the R console.
+For `transList`, the name of each list item will be the name of the combined .csv file that is generated, the object in each list item (`=c('sold', 'auct')`) are the various .zip file types that will combined together.

      buildAPMData(basePath,
                   newFileName = 'Adelaide.db',
-                  transList = c('sold','auct','rent'),
+                  transList = list('rentals'='rent','sales'=c('sold', 'auct')),
                   verbose = TRUE)

+This function will create a SQLite database called *Adelaide.db* containing a table of rentals data and a table of sales data (both 'sold' and 'auctions').
 Again, individual .csv files for each transaction type will be outputted into the basePath directory as well.

+\
+&nbsp;

+\
+&nbsp;

+### 2. Price-to-Rent Component

 MORE TO COME